 Have you just cleared your class 12th and planning to study abroad?
 Every university has different criteria to be attained by applicants.
-Just like GRE, SAT, IELTS and TOEFL, ACT is a standardised test for students looking for admission in undergraduate schools in USA and Canada.
-ACT exam can be categorised into 4 sections: English, Maths, Reading, and Science.
+Just like the GRE, SAT, IELTS and TOEFL, the ACT is a standardised test for students looking for admission to undergraduate schools in the USA and Canada.
+ACT exams can be categorised into 4 sections: English, Maths, Reading, and Science.
 Before you start preparing it is important to know the ACT exam syllabus, here’s your detailed guide on the ACT exam syllabus with tips and more!

 This Blog Includes:

 ACT Exam Syllabus

 There are 4 sections in the ACT Exam: English, Maths, Reading, Science and a total duration of 3 hours.
 The review section is optional and adds another 40 minutes to the total duration.
 It is an MCQ (multiple-choice questions) based test with 215 questions in full.
 The scores in every category vary from a low of 1 to a high of 36.
 Your decision of the point school establishes a great ACT record since the average score is 20.8.

 |English||Multiple Essays or Passages||Sentence Structure and Formation, Punctuation, English usage.|

 |Mathematics||Graph, Charts, Formula Based etc.||Algebra, Number and Quantity, Functions, Geometry, Statistics and Probability etc.|

 |Reading||Long Passage or Short Prose||Inferences and Conclusions, Logical Reasoning, Interpretation etc.|

 |Science||Tables and graphs, diagrams, Multiple Choice Questions (MCQs), Scientific phenomena questions||Biology, Chemistry, Earth/ Space Sciences(e.g Geology, Astronomy, and Meteorology and Physics|